 The standard that should be specified is often spelled out by whomever is commissioning the project.
 UL 752 is the most common test method.
 NIJ 0108.01 is one of the primary specifications used by the government and NCEL-MIL-SAMIT is generally used for military projects.

-A variety of cores can be bullet resistant, such as steel stiffened, honeycomb, and polystyrene.
+Bullet resistant doors, which are frequently called bullet proof doors, are available with a variety of cores, such as steel stiffened, honeycomb, and polystyrene.
 It is only necessary to specify to a performance level and not to a specific core material.
 Many of the cores are proprietary at the higher levels.

 The manufacturers below offer bullet resistant doors that are built to SDI standards.
 Click their logos for more information.